liuggio/StatsDClientBundle/README.md

 ## Installation

-You have to install etsy/statd and Graphite
+You have to install etsy/statd and Graphite see this blog post to install it with vagrant [Easy install statsd graphite](http://liuggio.github.com/stasd/2012/07/30/statsd-graphite-vagrant-monitorize-your-life/).

 then add to config/yaml